c3c/OPL-goodies/README.md

       writeln(stringify(x));
     }
 --
+*ToDo*:
-*ToDo*: if tuple's use identifier, use it as object key
+- if tuples use identifier, use it as object key,
+- add IloIntRange and consorts